 Japanese 'Val' dive bombers.

 This day of high drama also saw the tragic death of 76 Squadron’s commanding officer, Squadron Leader Peter Turnbull (formerly of 3 Squadron).
 He crashed during a low-level strafing mission that had been targeting the high-priority Japanese tanks.
 His Kittyhawk smashed into the jungle after clipping a tree near his target.
-Bluey Truscott later assumed command of 76 Squadron.
+Following the death of Turnbull, command of 76 Squadron passed to Bluey Truscott.

 Once darkness had grounded the Kittyhawks, the Japanese troops regrouped and made repeated attacks, spearheaded by their tanks, on the Australian defensive line near the KB Mission.
 The vulnerable Australians were eventually compelled to withdraw after resisting several assaults.
 Fortunately the muddy conditions later stranded both Japanese tanks and they had to be abandoned by their crews.

 Australian troops advance past the bogged Japanese light tanks.

 The Milne Bay rain and mud stopped the tanks where the infantry's "sticky bombs" had failed.

 By dawn on the 28th of August the Japanese had pressed forward to the cleared area intended for the No.3 airstrip, only 3km away from the active Gurney Strip.
 This clearing, right across the coastal plain, fortunately created a significant obstacle to Japanese infiltration towards Gurney.
 First light on the 28th witnessed frantic activity from the Kittyhawks.
 A steady shuttle of fighters took off and poured streams of machine-gun fire into the Japanese positions.
 The Kittyhawks’ guns were often firing before their landing gear had retracted.